United Coconut Planters Bank: Competition

-Due to its position as a universal bank, UCPB competes primarily against major Philippine banks like Metrobank, Banco de Oro, EastWest Bank, BPI, Land Bank of the Philippines and PNB.
+Due to its position as a universal bank, UCPB competed primarily against major Philippine banks like Metrobank, Banco de Oro, EastWest Bank, BPI, Land Bank of the Philippines and PNB.

-As a state controlled bank, it joins the league in competition with other government banks - Development Bank of the Philippines, Land Bank of the Philippines and Overseas Filipino Bank.
+As a state-controlled bank, it joined the league in competition even if for a short while with other government banks - Development Bank of the Philippines, Land Bank of the Philippines and Overseas Filipino Bank.